 Third Person Shooter

 - The Lupino Showdown from the original Max Payne, which has Max fighting roughly thirteen mooks that swarm in one after another after him before Jack Lupino himself makes his entrance with two of his personal guard and a sawed-off shotgun.
 He's also hopped up on drugs and completely insane.

-Sin And Punishment has the battle against Kachua, which actually shares its battle theme with the final boss, and where Saki first transforms into a monster.
+- The battle against Kachua, which actually shares its battle theme with the final boss, and where Saki first transforms into a monster.

 - The fight at the end of Stage 6, a lengthy, 3-stage ordeal, ending in a hand-to-hand fight, and ultimately resulting in one of the characters being knocked out, and the other transforming into a monster in order to storm the final level.

 - Star Fox 64 has the Star Wolf fight on Fortuna/Fichina.
 The other two fights are fought too late to be considered this.